janosh/blog/src/routes/physics/string-theory/+page.md

 </DocsGrid>

-[^1]: The lecture website was deleted but used to be at http://thphys.uni-heidelberg.de/~weigand
+> The lecture website was deleted but used to be on [Timo's staff page](http://thphys.uni-heidelberg.de/~weigand) and can still be found on the [Internet Archive](https://web.archive.org/web/20160226230209/http://www.thphys.uni-heidelberg.de/~weigand/Strings-2015.html).